Ningaloo Coast

+The reef attracts 200,000 tourists each year.
+In 2011 and 2025, the reef was hit by bleaching events caused by marine heatwaves.

-Ningaloo Coast World Heritage site
+Ningaloo Coast World Heritage Site

 The World Heritage status of the region was created and negotiated in 2011, and the adopted boundary included the Ningaloo Marine Park (Commonwealth waters), Ningaloo Marine Park (State waters) and Muiron Islands Marine Management Area (including the Muiron Islands), Jurabi Coastal Park, Bundegi Coastal Park, Cape Range National Park, and the Learmonth Air Weapons Range.
 The site was gazetted on the Australian National Heritage List on 6 January 2010 under the Environment Protection and Biodiversity Conservation Act 1999.

 In 1987, the reef and surrounding waters were designated as the Ningaloo Marine Park.

 Reputation

 Although most famed for its whale sharks which feed there during March to August, the reef is also rich in coral and other marine life.
 During the winter months, the reef is part of the migratory routes for dolphins, dugongs, manta rays and humpback whales.
 The beaches of the reef are an important breeding ground of the loggerhead, green and hawksbill turtles.
 They also depend on the reef for nesting and food.
 The Ningaloo supports an abundance of fish (500 species), corals (300 species), molluscs (600 species) and many other marine invertebrates.

 The reef is less than 0.5 km offshore in some areas, such as Coral Bay.
 In 2006, researchers from the Australian Institute of Marine Science discovered gardens of sponges in the marine park's deeper waters that are thought to be species completely new to science.
 The short-nosed sea snake, thought to have been extinct for 17 years, was found on Ningaloo Reef in December 2015.